krumholz/Jupyter/README.md

 # Jupyter
-A repository for the Jupyter Notebooks I create.
+A repository for Jupyter Notebooks